burakcetn/burakcetn/README.md

 - 👋 Hi, I’m @burakcetn, Currently I am learning phase of my dev. journey.
 I am going to graduate my major at 2022 JUN İstanbul Technical University.
-Decide to be a part ofSoftware community.
+Decide to be a part of Software community.
 - 👀 I’m interested in GameDev, Back-end Dev also little bit front-end Dev
 - 🌱 I’m currently learning basics of every programming languages and technologies to decide my major.